webide-ril/test/readme.txt

-SAP Fiori Reference Application, demonstrating approval process on the EPM model (master-detail application)
+A SAP Fiori Reference Application, demonstrating approval process on the EPM model (master-detail application)